adinasarapu/adinasarapu.github.io/_posts/2017-12-16-blog-plink.md

   - heterozygosity rate
   - runs of homozygosity
 ---
-An important step in the analysis of genome-wide association studies (GWAS) is to identify problematic subjects and markers.
-Quality control  (QC) in GWAS removes markers and individuals, and greatly increases the accuracy of findings.
+A crucial step in analyzing genome-wide association studies (GWAS) is identifying problematic subjects and markers.
+Quality control (QC) in GWAS involves removing unreliable markers and individuals, significantly enhancing the accuracy of results.

-Checking for gender (individuals whose genetic sex is discordant to their phenotypic gender), genotyping rate (call rate), minor allele frequency (MAF), Hardy-Weinberg equilibrium deviation (HWE), heterozygosity rate and identical by descent (IBD) allele sharing are useful QC steps.
-Standard tools like plink and king are called by the scripts.
+Key QC steps include checking for gender discrepancies (where genetic sex does not match phenotypic gender), genotyping rate (call rate), minor allele frequency (MAF), Hardy-Weinberg equilibrium deviation (HWE), heterozygosity rate, and identical by descent (IBD) allele sharing.
+Standard tools such as PLINK and KING are often utilized for these QC processes through automated scripts.

 The first step is to load VCF or BCF file into PLINK.
 ```bash